 For almost 30 minutes, Dore fawned over Bartlett as she mocked the idea that Assad is a brutal abuser of human rights and a war criminal and referred to reports that his regime used chemical weapons against civilians as “lies.”
 At one point in the segment, Dore called the Arab Spring protests that were crushed by the Syrian military in 2011 “thuggish,” adding that the uprising was orchestrated by “outside agitators” such as “Al Qaeda” and “ISIS.”
 The entire video is worth watching because it’s basically one of the most complete and deferential whitewashings of Assad’s crimes that any authoritarian dictator could ask for.

-Just a month before Bartlett’s appearance, Dore pushed the false flag narrative on his show by himself in a video titled, “Evidence Suggests S-Y-R-I-A G-A-S ATTACK Is False Flag.”
+Just a month before Bartlett’s appearance, Dore pushed the false flag narrative on his show in a video titled, “Evidence Suggests S-Y-R-I-A G-A-S ATTACK Is False Flag.”
 In the video, he repeats the false claims that the Syrian first responders known as the White Helmets are actually Al Qaeda affiliates who stage bombing scenes in an effort to frame Assad as a war criminal.
 It’s the same infantile and conspiracy-laden logic that Dore used during his 9/11 truther days.

 It should be noted that Gabbard has also expressed skepticism that Assad was behind the use of chemical weapons against civilians.
 Earlier this month, she made comments that only serve to help Assad escape accountability for his crimes against humanity.
 While her public comments don’t reach the level of bile spewed by the likes of Jimmy Dore, Eva Bartlett, or the rest of the shady RT Twitter crowd, she’s definitely signaling that she’s sympathetic to their views.